zchyde/brooklinebooksmith.com/_drafts/g.md

 [Be Here Now](http://www.brooklinebooksmith-shop.com/book/9780517543054) by Ram Dass

-This classic mindfulness title follows one man's journey to enlightenment as he embraces the yogic path. *Be Here Now* asks questions about the spiritual nature of mankind and how one finds a way to happiness.&nbsp; The best way to find wholeness is to find the present moment – pick up this book and find how simple it can be for you to be happy, too.
+This classic mindfulness title follows one man's journey to enlightenment as he embraces the yogic path. *Be Here Now* asks questions about the spiritual nature of mankind and how one finds a way to happiness.
+The best way to find wholeness is to find the present moment – pick up this book and find how simple it can be for you to be happy, too.